yellowmessenger/documentation/docs/platform_concepts/appConfiguration/service-now.md

 ## Manage ServiceNow from Yellow.ai

-From Yellow.ai you can access your ServiceNow instance and create,update and search a ticket, upload,get file and file list.
+From Yellow.ai you can access your ServiceNow instance and create, update and search a ticket, upload,get file and file list.

 1. Go to **Studio** and [create a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys#2-create-a-flow) that suits your use case.
 2. At whichever point of the conversation you want the bot to access ServiceNow, include Service now Integration node.
 To include the node, click to add a node > **Integrations** > **ServiceNow**.